Async/await: Rust

 On November 7, 2019, async/await was released on the stable version of Rust.
-Async functions in Rust desugar to plain functions that return values that implement the Future trait.
+Async functions in Rust desugar to plain functions that return values that implement the std::future::Future trait.
 Currently they are implemented with a finite-state machine.

+async is a specifier that marks an expression as returning a std::future::Future (rather than blocking the thread), while await is an operator (used with .await), which suspends execution until the std::future::Future result is ready.